Quarkus Vs Micronaut: A Feature And Performance Comparison

 Cloud

 Quarkus primarily targets Kubernetes cloud environments.
 Automated generation of Kubernetes resources is provided out of the box.
-Experimental serverless support is available for AWS Lambda and Azure Functions.
+Serverless support is available for AWS Lambda and Azure Functions.

 Language Support

-While Quarkus provides support to Java, Kotlin and Scala, Micronaut comes with for Java, Groovy and Kotlin support.
+Quarkus provides support to Java, Kotlin, Scala and Groovy via extensions, while Micronaut comes with for Java, Groovy and Kotlin support with Scala via a plugin.

 Tooling